nasa-pds-engineering-node/updart/README.md

 All the source code is in a sub-directory under `src`.

-You should update the `setup.cfg` file with:

-- name of your module
-- license, default apache, update if needed
-- description
-- download url, when you release your package on github add the url here
-- keywords
-- classifiers
-- install_requires, add the dependencies of you package
-- extras_require, add the development Dependencies of your package
-- entry_points, when your package can be called in command line, this helps to deploy command lines entry points pointing to scripts in your package

-For the packaging details, see https://packaging.python.org/tutorials/packaging-projects/ as a reference.

 ### Configuration

-It is convenient to use ConfigParser package to manage configuration.
+We use ConfigParser package to manage configuration.
 It allows a default configuration which can be overwritten by the user in a specific file in their environment.
 See https://pymotw.com/2/ConfigParser/

 For example: